beanurn/diplocheck/README.md

 4. **Converting diplotypes to Lep-MAP3 format**

-`recode_diplotypes_for_lepmap.pl` reads in the output of `diplotyping_nonstandard_loci.pl` and coverts each diplotype into Lep-MAP3 format.
+`recode_diplotypes_for_lepmap.pl` reads in the output of `diplotyping_nonstandard_loci.pl` and coverts each diplotype into Lep-MAP3 format (Rastas 2017).
 These diplotype codes are then written to the input file for Lep-MAP3.

 locus | sample | diplotype | missing | Lep-MAP3 coding
 ----- | ------ | --------- | ------- | ---------------